|

 Dr. Marloes (Luce) Schoonheim

-Born and raised in the Netherlands, Schoonheim studied history in Leiden and graduated with honors in 2000.
-She lectured at Nijmegen University and won the Dr. I.B.M.
-Frye Stipend for promising researchers in 2002.
-In 2005 Schoonheim received a Ph D for her thesis Mixing ovaries and rosaries: Catholic religion and reproduction in the Netherlands, 1870-1970.
+Born and raised in the Netherlands, Schoonheim studied history in Leiden specializing in demography, minorities and gender.
+She graduated with honors in 2000.
+Schoonheim lectured at Nijmegen University and, in 2005, received a Ph D for her thesis Mixing ovaries and rosaries: Catholic religion and reproduction in the Netherlands, 1870-1970.
 She worked as a post-doctoral researcher at Stanford University in the USA and, for nearly three years, at the Academia Sinica in Taipei, Taiwan.
-Schoonheim’s publications mainly concern demographic and social-economic history.
-From 2008 to 2010, she studied digital media at the Ecole des Beaux-Arts in Montpellier, France.
+From 2008 to 2010, Schoonheim studied Digital Communication and Media/Multimedia at the Ecole des Beaux-Arts in Montpellier, France.

 Website